-Lectures and practical work eight hours a week in the study of farm manures, their composition and value, best methods of application, chemical fertilizer, with their adaptation to certain soils and crops.
-Soil exhaustion: Soil renovation.
-Planting, cultivating and harvesting of farm crops.
-Various questions relating to farm accounts, buying and selling; general farm economy.
-'Thesis.
+Lectures and practical work seven hours a week in farm surveying and leveling, plotting results and making profiles for the establishment of farm drainage, irrigation, road and bridge making; farm manures, their composition and value, best methods of application; chemical fertilizers, with their adaptation to certain soils and crops; soil renovation; planting, cultivating and harvesting of farm crops; various questions relating to farm accounts, buying and selling; general farm economy.
+Thesis.

-DEPARTMENT OF HORTICULTURE, ARBORI-CULTURE AND BOTANY.
+DEPARTMENT OF HORTICULTURE, ARBORICUL-TURE AND BOTANY.